 In China, it’s common to pay with QR codes, mostly through Alipay or WeChat.

 If you look at China, the story is different.
-The Chinese payment app Alipay is the world’s most used app in 2018 outside of social networking apps.
+According to App Annie, the Chinese payment app Alipay is the world’s most used app in 2018 outside of social networking apps.
 If you factor in social apps, the Chinese multi-purpose WeChat app – which does social media, messaging and QR code payments – was in the fourth place, only topped by Facebook, WhatsApp and Messenger.
 15 million small-business merchants accept Alipay’s QR code payments in China.

 QR codes are a popular way to transact in quite a few other countries too.
 In India, 9 million merchants use the digital wallet Paytm, which processes QR payments.
 In African countries, restaurants print QR codes on receipts so customers can pay on their own.
 Generally, QR codes are an excellent way for merchants to accept payments without a card machine or other expensive setup, and the customer doesn’t even have to own a payment card.